 That’s because a company with lower fixed costs has a lower break-even point before revenue begins to generate a profit.
 A company with higher fixed costs, i.e. higher operating leverage, has to work harder to cover its fixed costs and reach that break-even point.
 What are some of those costs?

 Fixed Costs and Variable Costs

 • Fixed expenses.
-These are business expenses that never change, like commercial rent, for example.
-It doesn’t matter how much a company earns or loses in a given month, the amount of rent owed on their lease is set at a fixed rate until the contract expires, at which point the lease can be renegotiated or dropped entirely.
+These are certain business expenses that rarely vary, like commercial rent, for example.
+It doesn’t matter how much a company earns or loses in a given month, the amount of rent owed on their lease is set at a fixed rate until the contract expires.

 • Variable expenses.
-These business expenses are triggered when a company sells a product or service, and is paid for the sale by the customer.
-Such expenses are highly commonplace in business.
-One example might be the wholesale cost of a product, which can change over time depending on the price of raw materials.
+These expenses are related to the selling of a product or service, e.g. inventory and shipping costs, or marketing and sales.
 Another would be a “work for hire” employee who may or may not stay with the company.

 Examples of Hybrid Semi-variable and Semi-fixed Costs